A State of Trance: Rotterdam era and 25th anniversary

-Regular features
+Special tracks

-Each regular broadcast features five songs selected as Tune of the Week, Future Favourite, Service for Dreamers, Trending Track and Progressive Pick.
+Throughout a regular show, there are tracks that are chosen as Tune of the Week, Future Favourite, Service for Dreamers, Trending Track and Progressive Pick.

 The Tune of the Week is selected by Armin van Buuren as his personal choice of best new tune in the show.

 The Future Favorite is voted for by listeners from a list of new tunes from the previous week's show.
-This section began in episode 090.
+It began in episode 090.
 The poll takes place at Future Favorite.
+It does not appear in all regular shows.

 For Service for Dreamers, Armin asks the listeners of A State of Trance to submit original suggestions for a trance track that has had a meaningful impact in their lives.
-During episodes 248–769, when it was known as ASOT Radio Classic (and between episode 770 and 799 as Armin's Oldskool Classic), Armin would select a track from past years and briefly describe what made the track a classic.
+During episodes 248–769, when it was known as ASOT Radio Classic (and between episode 770 and 799 as Armin's Oldskool Classic), Armin selected a track from past years and briefly described what made the track a classic.
 Armin also played a classic track on each of the first 16 episodes in the early days of the radio show.
 These tracks were productions from the 1990s and showcased some of the very earliest pioneers of the Trance genre.

 The Trending Track is the most discussed track from last week's show.
-This section began in episode 706.
+It began in episode 706.
+It does not appear in all regular shows.

-The Progressive Pick is a segment for a featured new progressive trance track.
-This segment began in episode 717.
+The Progressive Pick is a featured new progressive trance track.
+It began in episode 717.
+It does not appear in all regular shows.

+Incidents

+Paul van Dyk stage fall

+On 27 February 2016, Paul van Dyk suffered a near-fatal fall during his performance at the A State of Trance 750 event in Utrecht.
+The main stage was closed after the accident, and van Dyk was taken to hospital with serious injuries, including damage to his spine and brain.

+In 2019, van Dyk was awarded $12,588,643.45 in damages from event organizer ALDA Events.
+The ruling found that ALDA had not designed the stage to be safe to stand on and had not warned van Dyk that part of the stage structure was unstable.
+ALDA later contested the award, arguing that van Dyk was not a signatory to the underlying performance contract.

+In 2018, van Dyk clarified that comments about the handling of the accident were directed at ALDA rather than the A State of Trance brand or Armin van Buuren.
+In 2024, he stated that he had not received the court-ordered compensation or an apology from ALDA.
+ALDA said the matter was being handled by its attorneys and insurance companies.

 Compilation series

-A State Of Trance Series
+A State of Trance Series

-Armin van Buuren annually releases a double mix CD of A State Of Trance compilations, as listed below:
+Armin van Buuren annually releases a triple mix (double mix for the 2022 and older entries) CD of A State of Trance compilations, as listed below: